gswirski/cargo-xcode/README.md

 5. In your parent project's target's **Build Phases**, in **Link Binary With Libraries** phase, you can now add Rust libraries from the workspace.

 6. If you're linking with *static* Rust libraries, also link your executables/libraries with `libresolv.dylib` (without it Xcode won't find `_res_9_init` required by Rust's stdlib).

+## Features

+It's better than just launching `cargo build` from a script:

+ * Configures Cargo to follow Xcode's Debug and Release configurations.
+ * Configures Cargo to use Xcode's standard build folder.
+ * Makes Xcode aware of dependencies and rebuild Rust code when needed.
+ * Supports Cargo workspaces and multiple targets per crate.

 ## Limitations